boundy/hugotest/README.md

 ## Contact

-Technical inquiries regarding the site should be directed to zoliky@gmail.com
+Technical inquiries regarding the website should be directed to zoliky@gmail.com

 [![Jamstack](logo1.png)](https://jamstack.org/)